aiven/devportal/docs/products/kafka/kafka-connect/howto/opensearch-sink.rst

 ..
 Warning::

-    The current version of the OpenSearch sink connector is not able to automatically create daily indexes in OpenSearch.
-Therefore you need to create the indexes with the correct name before starting the sink connector.
-You can create OpenSearch indexes in many ways including :doc:`CURL commands </docs/products/opensearch/howto/opensearch-with-curl>`.
+    The current version of the OpenSearch sink connector is not able to automatically create daily indices in OpenSearch.
+Therefore you need to create the indices with the correct name before starting the sink connector.
+You can create OpenSearch indices in many ways including :doc:`CURL commands </docs/products/opensearch/howto/opensearch-with-curl>`.

 Example: Create an OpenSearch® sink connector on a topic with a JSON schema
 -----------------------------------------------------------------------------